Dre Campbell Farm

 How to Grow a Pineapple (From Top and Seed)

+Pineapples are delicious and nutritious tropical fruits that can be grown right in your own backyard.
 In this article, we’ll be sharing some tips and tricks for growing pineapples at home.

-How to Grow Pineapple Top
+How to Grow a Pineapple Top

-You will need a ripe pineapple, some potting soil, and a container.
+To regrow a pineapple top, you will need a ripe pineapple, some potting soil, and a container.
 However, you won’t need a container if you’ll be planting it outdoors, directly in the garden.

 Either start with fresh pineapple, or you can use one you have already eaten that still has green leaves.

-Take off the top leaving about an inch of stem.
+Take off the top, leaving about an inch of stem.
 Next, take off some of the lower leaves from the crown.
 Trim it until you can see the root buds.

 Now fill your container or pot with potting soil.
 Next, dip the base of the pineapple top in rooting powder, and then place it in the middle of the pot.
-Cover it with more potting soil and make sure it is well packed so the root system has something to keep it.

 Growing a Pineapple from Seed